atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 consequences for how we reason about interference, entanglement, and the behaviour of quantum algorithms, as we will see.

-# 3. Watching a Branch Form Using A Single Qubit
+# Watching a Branch Form Using A Single Qubit

 Let us make this concrete with a circuit.
 We apply a Hadamard gate to a single qubit initialized in $\ket{0}$.
-The Hadamard gate is the canonical "branching" gate --- it takes a definite state and puts it into an equal superposition:
+The Hadamard gate is the canonical "branching" gate, it takes a definite state and puts it into an equal superposition:

 $$H\ket{0} = \frac{1}{\sqrt{2}}\left( \ket{0} + \ket{1} \right)$$